benjamindraper1996/CI_PP3_Hangman/README.md

 - os is used to allow me to clear the terminal for different types of operating systems.
 - random is used to randomize the word used within the game, I used a selection of predefined words that it can select randomly select from.
 - string is used to ensure that all the characters entered by the player weather they are uppercase, or lowercase are interpreted as a lowercase character to prevent errors.
+- sys is used to exit the game cleanly when the player decides to exit.
 - [unittest](https://docs.python.org/3/library/unittest.html) – used to carry out automated testing on the validation.py file

 #### Third Party Libraries